sushii2001/DeepFace-gender-bias-detection/README.md

 $ pip install -r requirements.txt
 ```

+## Data installation
+Since GitHub limits the size of files to as large as 50MB, we are unable to include the necessary datasets used in this repository.
+However, you may refer to this [`GoogleDrive`](https://drive.google.com/drive/folders/1rGlsjHWoje3PFhLIrgCu0pH5NIhvOLdb?usp=sharing) to download it.

 # Code Components
 ## `DeepFace-test.ipynb`
 This is the notebook responsible for testing the existance of gender bias in Deepface.
 All test results are saved to the respective CSV files.